FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Acknowledgement

+where groups include wrist RGB, robot proprioception, \ours RGB, and optional auxiliary groups such as plate-pose histories or post-contact tactile-map tokens.
+All non-action inputs are represented as tokens before encoding; optional plate-pose histories are therefore treated as additional observation tokens, not as query modulation terms.
+RGB images are resized to \(192\times256\), and the proprioceptive state is projected from \(\bm{J}_t\in\mathbb{R}^{d_s}\).

-\textbf{Visual encoding with foundation-model summaries.} Let $i\in\{1,\dots,N_{\text{cam}}\}$ index the camera instances.
-Each image $\mathbf{I}_t^{(i)}$ is processed independently by a frozen RADIO~\cite{ranzinger2024radio} vision backbone.
-For each camera, the backbone outputs a global summary vector
+\textbf{Visual tokenization with cached RADIO summaries.} Let \(i\in\{1,\ldots,N_{\mathrm{cam}}\}\) index the wrist and fingertip cameras.
+Each RGB image \(\bm{I}_t^{(i)}\) is passed independently through a frozen RADIO image backbone~\cite{ranzinger2024radio}.
+The backbone outputs one global summary vector

-which aggregates semantic and geometric information from the full image.
-For $T_o=1$, stacking across cameras yields a matrix

-In contrast to dense feature grids, we rely exclusively on these summary tokens, which provide a compact yet expressive representation that enables more efficient training with multi-view cameras while maintaining comparable performance in our experiments.